Thorsten-Trinkaus/PapyriAR/doc/docs/user/SetUp.md

 ## Calibration

 This is the important part of the setup process.
-In this step we will position the marker, such that the transcription is displayed correctly on top of the papyrus you want to visualize.
+In this step we will position the markers, such that the transcription is displayed correctly on top of the papyrus you want to visualize.
 Place the marker with value *0* on the top left of your papyrus and place the marker with value *1* on the top right.
 **Make sure they are aligned horizontally!**

 ![Positioning1](../../static/img/qrsetup4.png)